Sightseeing Boats and Harbor Tours

-If you feel the urge to get out of town, the high-speed catamaran Halunder Jet or the more traditional cruise boat Atlantis will take you to Helgoland, Germany's island in the North Sea.
-Both are operated by Helgoline, which departs daily from pier 4 at the Landungsbrücke.
+If you feel the urge to get out of town, the high-speed catamarans Halunder Jet and San Gwann will take you to Helgoland, a German island in the North Sea.
+The vessels are operated by FRS Helgoline, which has daily departures from piers 3/4 at the St-Pauli Landungsbrücken.

 A Maritime Circle Line "hop on, hop off" shuttle boat visits the BallinStadt Emigration Museum landing.